Supplemental Job Displacement Benefits (SJDB) in California

 This is one of the many reasons why you need strong, experienced legal representation in the workers’ compensation process.
 Whether you qualify for an SJDB voucher can be unclear, and a dispute with the insurance company can have significant implications for your future.
 A lawyer who knows your rights and knows the system can advocate for the full amount of benefits you deserve to help you take the next step in your career and your future.

 If you’ve been hurt on the job in San Diego or anywhere in California, don’t face this complex process on your own.
-Schedule a free consultation with a workers’ compensation attorney at McLaughlin & Sanchez today.
+Schedule a free consultation with a workers’ compensation attorney at Robert A. McLaughlin, APC today.